MIL SCI 101 — FOUNDATIONS OF OFFICERSHIP

 MIL SCI 211 — LEADERSHIP LAB 2B

-Students in this course learn Army organization and planning methods, and have the opportunity to practice and implement these methods in practical exercises.
-Open to Fr
+Army organization and planning methods, and the opportunity to practice and implement these methods in practical exercises.

 MIL SCI 301 — LEADERSHIP AND PROBLEM SOLVING

-Students conduct self-assessment of leadership style, develop personal fitness regimen, and learn to plan and conduct individual/small unit tactical training while testing reasoning and problem solving techniques.
-Students receive direct feedback on leadership abilities.
+Conduct self-assessment of leadership style, develop personal fitness regimen, and learn to plan and conduct individual/small unit tactical training while testing reasoning and problem solving techniques.
+Receive direct feedback on leadership abilities.

 MIL SCI 302 — LEADERSHIP AND ETHICS